dschnare/jekyll-tools/README.md

   # are specified.

   inc/ns/main.min.js:
     # Hooks are optional and only apply to this build target.
-This will override any default hooks.
+    # This will override any default hooks, but will still fallback
+    # to the default hooks if a particular hook is not defined at this level.

     hooks: _hooks/jsbuild-custom.rb

-    # Sequence of files to include in the build.
+    # Sequence of files or file globs to include in the build.
+The order of these files is
+    # important because this is the order they will be combined in.

     include:
       - _src/js/lib/**/*.js